nperdi/D-sORF/README.md

 Usage
 ---------------
-Run the program using the following command: python DsORF_init.py $inputFileName $outputDir $numOfProcess $mode $startingPos $bypassSignalPeptide $configFileName $simulateLength
+Run the program using the following command:

+python DsORF_init.py $inputFileName $outputDir $numOfProcess $mode $startingPos $bypassSignalPeptide $configFileName $simulateLength
 Parameters

-inputFileName: Path to the input file containing genetic sequences.
+inputFileName: Path to the input FASTA file containing genetic sequences.

-outputDir: Directory where the output files will be saved.
+outputDir: Directory where the output files will be saved. (will be created in D-sORF/output directory

 numOfProcess: Number of processes to use for parallel processing.

-mode: Mode of operation (e.g., 'batch', 'single').
-startingPos: Starting position for dORF search.
+mode: model used
+1 for TIS and CP combination,
+2 for  CP
+3 for TIS only

+startingPos: position of first letter of start codon (e.g. A of (A)TG ).
+In case there is an upstream regions of sequence

-bypassSignalPeptide: Flag to bypass signal peptide detection.
+bypassSignalPeptide: Flag to bypass signal peptide region
+Y for bypass
+N(default) to not bypass

-configFileName: Path to the configuration file.
+configFileName: Path to the configuration file (for future extention  with models for other species).

-simulateLength: Length to simulate the ORF.
+simulateLength: Length of ORF to process.
+Default utilize all length for feature extraction

 Example
 ---------------